ash0ne/flask-word2vec-segmenter/README.md

 # flask-word2vec-segmenter

-A Flask-based web application that leverages Word2Vec to perform item segmentation based on the uploaded training data
+This is a Flask-based web application that leverages Word2Vec to perform item segmentation based on the uploaded training data.